April 10 - 12, 2022 ◦ Baton Rouge, Louisiana

-The Louisiana CASA Conference was a dynamic, three-day event hosted on Sunday, April 10 through Tuesday, April 12, 2022.
-Hosted in Baton Rouge, Louisiana, the conference offered CASA staff, volunteers, and stakeholders to come together for collaboration, celebration, training, and professional development.
-The conference brought our statewide network together for in-depth learning, networking opportunities and collaborative discussions about the issues that impact our work and the future of child welfare in Louisiana.
-The three day experience included three major events: the 2022 Louisiana CASA Conference Workshop Day, Awards of Excellence Banquet, and CASA Capitol Day.
+The Louisiana CASA Conference is a dynamic, three-day event hosted on Sunday, May 7 through Tuesday, May 9, 2023.
+Hosted in Baton Rouge, Louisiana, the conference offers CASA staff, volunteers, and stakeholders to come together for collaboration, celebration, training, and professional development.
+The conference brings our statewide network together for in-depth learning, networking opportunities and collaborative discussions about the issues that impact our work and the future of child welfare in Louisiana.
+The three day experience includes five major events: the Awards of Excellence Banquet, the Louisiana CASA Conference Workshop Day, 'ALL RISE' Documentary Screening, DCFS Panel, and CASA Capitol Day.

 Awards of Excellence Banquet